 This year, we have helped:

-By donating this Ramadan, you can help Palestinians to recover from the devastation of war, and to cope with the hardship of life in Gaza and the West Bank.
+By donating, you can help Palestinians recover from the devastation of war, and help them cope with the hardship of life in Gaza and the West Bank.

 Tareq Al Almodi’s family of six live in Gaza.
 Their home is a rickety, makeshift shelter, held together by nylon and wood.
 They have no kitchen or bathroom.
 No doors and windows.
 No food or safe water to drink or bathe in.
 They have lived like this for over 13 years.